shogo54/markov-babbler/README.md

 This was a class assignment for CS 317 (Artificial Intelligence) in the Fall term in 2017 at Knox College.
 I built a “Markov Babbler” that uses [Markov Chains](https://en.wikipedia.org/wiki/Markov_chain) to “babble” random sentences.

-I trained our babbler on a large amount of text (usually called a _corpus_), and then have it generate random sentences that sound vaguely like they were written by the same author as the training set.
+I trained the babbler on a large amount of text (usually called a _corpus_), and then have it generate random sentences that sound vaguely like they were written by the same author as the training set.

-**Note** Don’t train the babbler on racist tweets or it could end up sounding like Microsoft’s now-defunct [Nazi-sympathizing, Holocaust-denying Twitter-bot Tay](http://theantimedia.org/microsofts-new-twitter-bot-becomes-nazi-sympathizing-maniac-within-24-hours/), which probably used something like Markov Chains in its implementation.

-The complete works of Shakespeare is available [in a huge text file here](https://drive.google.com/open?id=0B8YG7KPaRWn7bXEwUDlOSEV6QXc) (only visible on campus), or you can use any large amount of text you are interested in.
-[Project Gutenberg](http://www.gutenberg.org/) online has a ton of this sort of thing available, although you will have to process it somewhat to get it into the right format by breaking out all of the punctuation.

-The starter Python program is `markovbabbler.py`.
-There are several additional programs in the Github project for you to check out:
+## Project Overview

++ `markovbabbler.py` is the main program of this project.
-* `count.py` counts the number of occurrences of the word 'the'
++ `count.py` counts the number of occurrences of the word 'the' in the target file

 ## Ngrams and Markov Chains